duckietown/docs-opmanual_duckiebot/book/opmanual_duckiebot/atoms_17_operation_manual_duckiebot/1_0_15_hw_assembly_db-beta.md

 Mount the Hut Assembly (with metal spacer) onto the back of the Duckiebot.
 Secure with 2x M2.5 Nylon nuts.

+Warning:

+Make sure that you press the Hut Assembly well onto the Jetson Nano pins.
+Otherwise the connection might be bad and the motors and LEDs won't work.

 <div figure-id="fig:nylon_things_hut" >
      <img src="nylon_things_hut.jpg" style='width: 25em'/>
 </div>